Command Snap Shot

 J4 - Logistics - Captain Dennis J. Turner: The Logistics Directorate plans, coordinates and executes joint logistics functions, and provides capability-based readiness assessments and facilities management in support of U.S. Strategic Command's global mission.

-J5 - Plans and Policy - Mr. Robert J. Taylor, Jr., SES: Responsible for coordinating the development and implementation of national security policy as it applies to the command and the execution of its mission.
+J5 - Plans and Policy - Rear Admiral Richard A. Correll: Responsible for coordinating the development and implementation of national security policy as it applies to the command and the execution of its mission.
 Develops future plans, policy and strategy across all mission areas as outlined in the Unified Command Plan.

 J6 - C4 Systems - Rear Admiral Linnea Sommer-Weddington: Coordinates, facilitates, monitors and assesses systems, networks and communications requirements.